nixn/pdns-etcd3/README.md

   * `AAAA` ⇒ `PTR` (`ip6.arpa`)
   * …
 * Default prefix for IP addresses
-* Override of domain name appended to unqualified names
+* Override of domain name appended to unqualified names (instead of zone name)
+  * useful for `PTR` records in reverse zones
-* Upgrade database structure (if needed for new program version) without interrupting service
+* Upgrade data structure (if needed for new program version) without interrupting service

 ## Installation